Car Depreciation Calculator

 Car depreciation example

-Assume one is in the market for buying a car and a decision has to be made whether to purchase a brand new one, or a second hand 4-year old car, assuming it is expected that the car will be replaced eventually after 5-6 years in both cases.
+Assume one is in the market for buying a car and a decision has to be made whether to purchase a brand new one, or a second hand 4-year old car.
+Further assume that the car is expected to be replaced after 5-6 years in both cases.
 Obviously, all kinds of possible costs like maintenance, insurance, etc. need to be taken into account, as well as benefits like improved safety, fuel efficiency, and so on for the newer model.
 However, after accounting for these the issue of car depreciation remains and it is a fact that the manufacturing year of an automobile is usually the primary factor dictating its sale price.

 If a new car of our chosen manufacturer and model costs $56,000 and a 4-year old used one costs on average $38,000, the graph above can be used to determine that the rate of depreciation for this model is on the low end (32% percentage decrease in 4 years).
 Armed with that knowledge, one way to compare the choice between new and used based on the combined yearly cost would be to create a table like this:

 Assuming the maintenance numbers include all expenses on keeping the car in good shape and paying all necessary insurance then the total yearly cost numbers show that the luxury of having a brand new car will end up costing $1,500 more per year versus the second hand option, on average. $1,000 of those are due to the higher rate of sale value depreciation.
 On top of that you will need to front a larger initial payment.
-Which option one should go for is obviously predicated on their means and circumstances, but knowing the cost of that decision should help make it more informed.
+Which option one should go for is obviously predicated on their means and circumstances, but knowing the cost of that decision in terms of value lost over the period of owning the car should help make it more informed.

 Financial caution